midnightntwrk/midnight-architecture/proposals/0009-forks.md

 - users funds at risk

 In particular, with following good practices which enable engineering teams to progress, certain properties of the solution should be kept:
-- separation of ledger and consensus
+- separation of ledger, consensus and rest of node code
 - ledger transaction validation a pure function
 - ledger state evolution a pure function
 - different ledger versions oblivious of each other
 - separation of ledger and Substrate APIs

-It is recognized, that there are aspects of the problem, which are not necessarily considered primary concerns, but should be taken into consideration, when evaluation different options:
+It is recognized, that there are aspects of the problem, which are not necessarily considered primary, but should be taken into consideration, when evaluation different options:
   - centralization, in various forms: code, implementation, governance
   - overall flexibility
   - block validation time
-  - historic block validation throughput, including parallelization
+  - historic block validation throughput
+  - possibility of introducing parallelization as part of ledger state evolution and transaction validation

 Focus for this proposal is on changes requiring hard-forks (see [Glossary](../product/Glossary.md)) because of their inherently trickier nature.
 It is very likely though, that the same protocol, mechanism and policy would apply to changes requiring soft-forks for consistency.